 We look at three different plugin solutions below, again in order of increasing technical difficulty.
 The overall advantage of the plugin approach is that you are working within the familiarity of the WordPress admin interface, and the plugin handles the heavy lifting of copying the necessary files and database tables.

 The plugin approach (in most cases) does have some disadvantages, however, as it is typically a multi-step process that requires you to interact with both the original and staging site to complete the process.
-In the case of some plugins (like Duplicator), technical knowledge is required to setup the staging site.
+In the case of some migration plugins (like Duplicator), technical knowledge is required to setup the staging site.

 1. WP Staging